HCDH-Uni-Heidelberg/chronorhetorics-corpus/README.md

 - Attribute the work when redistributing or creating derivative works
 - Use the data for research, educational, and commercial purposes as permitted under CC BY 4.0

+To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0/

 ## Contributors

 - **Dr. Florian Nieser** - Heidelberg Center for Digital Humanities (HCDH), Heidelberg University